-The Brandon Avenue and Green Street project is a $19M utility and infrastructure upgrade to the Brandon Avenue District at the University of Virginia.
+The Brandon Avenue Green Street infrastructure project at University of Virginia was a $20M utility and infrastructure upgrade to the Brandon Avenue District.
 The redesigned streetscape combines a multitude of circulation, infrastructure, and recreational functions, providing an attractive setting for new university buildings, including student housing, new academic buildings, and the new Student Health and Wellness Center.
-The Green Street and adjacent park spaces will link significant circulation corridors, providing a transition between historical and contemporary landscapes and character zones.
+The Green Street and adjacent park spaces link significant circulation corridors, providing a transition between historical and contemporary landscapes.

-Central utilities being installed include UVA electrical service, telecom, sanitary sewer and stormwater service, low-temperature hot water, chilled water, and domestic water service.
-In addition, the existing stormwater management facilities located on-site will be upgraded to improve the function and aesthetics of the facilities, and part of the road will be realigned to allow better access to the Outpatient Surgery Center.
+The installed central utilities included UVA electrical service, telecom, sanitary sewer and stormwater service, low-temperature hot water, chilled water, and domestic water service.
+In addition, the existing stormwater management facilities on site were upgraded to improve their aesthetics and functionality, and part of the road was realigned to allow better access to the neighboring Outpatient Surgery Center.

 Building a Collaborative Schedule